eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

 #### The `[repositories]` section revisited

-*This paragraph doesn't really contain any infomation necessary to be able to work with the Ceylon tool chain, but it might be interesting for completeness sake.*
+*This paragraph doesn't really contain any information necessary to be able to work with the Ceylon tool chain, but it might be interesting for completeness sake.*

 Looking at the above list we now have sufficient information to be able to know